Apply to the MSW Program

 - Three letters of reference:

-- In the application, enter the contact information for three references.
+- During the online application process, you will enter the contact information for three references.
 Your references will receive an email with a secure link to fill out your recommendation online.
+Chosen references must complete the reference request by the application deadline in order for your application to be complete.

-- Your references should be professionals (professors, employers, supervisors, etc.) who can speak to your intellectual ability, interpersonal skills, potential for graduate education and potential for professional social work practice.
+- Your references should be professionals (e.g. professors or other academic sources, practicing social workers, employers, supervisors, or volunteer coordinators) who can speak to your intellectual ability, interpersonal skills, potential for graduate education, and potential for professional social work practice.

 - References may not be friends or relatives.